c4tom/DreamDevBox/docs/howto/docker-toolbox/docker-toolbox-and-the-devilbox.rst

 You don’t have to take care about setting up the virtual machine, this is done automatically with the provided setup file (Windows and MacOS).

-However, there are a few stumbling blocks you need to pay attention to in order to use the Devilbox at its full potential.
+However, there are a few stumbling blocks you need to pay attention to in order to use the DreamDevBox at its full potential.

 .. seealso::